IgniteUI/igniteui-xplat-docs/doc/en/components/general-breaking-changes-dv.md

 This topic provides information about breaking changes in $ProductName$ as well as how to update older code to latest API.

+## Redesigned Chart Defaults

+> [!NOTE]
+> These breaking changes were introduce in version **{PackageVerChangedCharts}** of these packages and components:

+* All color resources
+* All color resource values were changed, and new resource values are added
+* Brushes - Most of the brush values were updated
+* Changed marker's fill to match the marker's outline for PointSeries, BubbleSeries, ScatterSeries, PolarScatterSeries
+    - Note, you can use set MarkerFillMode property to Normal to undo this change
+<div class="divider--half"></div>
 <!-- React, WebComponents -->

 ## Changed name of PropertyPath